MattCallahan-NOAA/ESR-ESP/README.md

 I organized this repo by data type (SST and Chla so far), with ESP and ESR subfolders in each.

 Shout out to Jordan Watson who originally developed much of this code.

+Shout out to Matt Callahan for doing a ton of work!